carrieklc/carrieklc.github.io/3-capstone-project.md

 ![](assets/images/feat_eng.png)

-We also wanted to take advantage of domain expertise in house at Quebec Iron Ore to help us identify characteristics that would differentiate rock classes.
+We also wanted to take advantage of domain expertise in-house at Quebec Iron Ore to help us identify characteristics that would differentiate rock classes.
 Based on feedback elicited from an experienced drill operator, we created several features using this approach.

 ##### 5) Modelling
 At this point, we were ready to try fitting different models.
 Hyperparameter selection was done using randomized cross-validation.
 Model performance was assessed on the cross-validated values of accuracy, macro F1 score, and a custom cost function requested by the partner.